 Thousands of trees are planted every year in the months of July and August with this program.

 For the promotion and preservation of the forests properly.

 National Forest Policy, 1988:

-It was for the conservation of Biodiversity, Afforestation & Check of soil erosion.
-According to it, 33 % of Geographical area shall be covered with forest and development of Social Forestry such as Agro-Forestry, Community Forestry & Forestry by officials.
+It was for the conservation of Biodiversity, Afforestation and Check of soil erosion.
+According to it, 33 % of Geographical area shall be covered with forest and development of Social Forestry such as Agro-Forestry, Community Forestry and Forestry by officials.

-It is mainly to reduce the pressure on traditional forests by planting trees for fuelwood, Timber & other social supplies.
+It is mainly to reduce the pressure on traditional forests by planting trees for fuelwood, Timber and other social supplies.
 It also helps in checking water and wind erosion by acting as shelterbelts.